Nevarre/Blackjack_simulation/README.md

 Blackjack simulation using python 3

 This project is a python script that simulates a game of Blackjack between 2-5 players.
 In a standard game of Blackjack, each player starts with two cards.
-The player decides whether to draw another card (or \emph{hit}) depending on whether the sum of the values of the hand adds up to 21 (or \emph{Blackjack}).
-The goal is to have the hand sum up to as close to 21 as possible but without going 21 (which is a \emph{bust}).
+The player decides whether to draw another card (or hit) depending on whether the sum of the values of the hand adds up to 21 (Blackjack).
+The goal is to have the hand sum up to as close to 21 as possible but without going 21 (which is a bust).
 The simulation shuffles a standard deck of cards and each player is controlled by the computer AI.
 The computer AI uses a card counting system that allows it to calculate the probability of reaching Blackjack each round and uses that probability to decide whether it's safe to take a hit or not.